Firefly0237/gamedev/README.md

 Good contribution areas include:

 - new skills
-- better Unity/game-dev workflows
+- Unity workflow improvements
+- scanner improvements
 - new worker integrations
-- scanner improvements
-- UI/UX improvements
+- UI and usability improvements
-- documentation cleanup
+- documentation refinement

-Please keep pull requests focused and scoped.
-For larger changes, open an issue or discussion first.
+For larger ideas, opening an issue or discussion first is helpful.

 ### Contributing Skills

 Skill contributions are especially welcome.

-To add a new skill:
+To add a skill:

-1. Add a YAML metadata file under `context/skills/common/`
+1. add a YAML metadata file under `context/skills/common/`
-2. Add the matching Markdown instruction file
+2. add the matching Markdown instruction file
-3. Define a clear `skill_id`, `description`, `route`, and trigger text
+3. define a clear `skill_id`, `description`, `route`, and trigger text
-4. Keep instructions procedural and operational, not essay-style
+4. write instructions as procedural guidance
-5. In your PR description, include:
+5. include in your PR:
    - what the skill is for
    - one or two example prompts
    - whether it reads files, writes files, or requires Unity

-Suggested examples of useful community skills:
+Useful community skill ideas:

 - gameplay balancing
 - localization QA
 - prefab/config consistency checks
 - UI prefab generation workflows
 - build/release assistant skills
-- project audit and refactor skills
+- refactor and project-audit skills

 ### Project Status

-Current state:
+Current implementation highlights:

 - `code_agent` is implemented
-- `art_agent` and `config_agent` are placeholders for future expansion
+- `art_agent` and `config_agent` define extension slots for future workers
-- GUI-oriented agents and deeper engine automation are planned, not complete
+- model tiering, orchestrator routing, and Unity MCP integration are available in the current codebase

 ### License